milanmarks/milanmarks.github.io/_pages/about.md

   - /about.html
 ---

-Haodong Ling (凌浩东) is a graduate student at the Department of Statistics, UC Berkeley.
-He received his Bachelor's degree in the school of data science at Fudan University in 2023.
-At Fudan University, he is fortunate to be supervised by [Prof. Xiaolei Lin](https://xiaolei-lin.github.io/).
+Haodong Ling (凌浩东) is a machine learning engineer at [TikTok](https://www.tiktok.com/about?lang=en).
+He got his masters' degree in Statistics at UC Berkeley in 2024.
+He received his Bachelor's degree in data science at Fudan University in 2023.